Find answers to the most frequently asked questions about our upcoming admission process and academic programs.

 We are a fully legally authorized institution in Belgium.

-Brussels College (operating legally as Scholaria BV) is authorized to operate as a "Private Higher Education Institution" in Flanders under a specific legal framework: Article II.75, §5 of the Higher Education Law ("Codex Hoger Onderwijs," 2013).
+Brussels College (operating legally as Scholaria BV) operates under Belgian law as a "Private Higher Education Institution" in Flanders, under Article II.75, §5 of the Higher Education Law ("Codex Hoger Onderwijs," 2013) — the standard legal basis for private higher-education providers in Flanders, not an individual quality accreditation.

-This specific legal status, granted by the Ministry of Education, permits us to deliver Transnational Education whereby students study physically in Belgium but earn degrees awarded by foreign partners.
+This legal basis permits us to deliver Transnational Education whereby students study physically in Belgium but earn degrees awarded by foreign partners.

 3. The Recognition of Your Degree